 Once you have been determined as completely eligible for the program, the case will be removed from the court’s docket for sixty days.
 During this grace period, you must:

 - Remain totally crime-free and be compliant with any conditions of bond or supervised release.

 - Complete DUI school and begin the recommended treatment.

 - Complete MADD Online Victim Impact Program.

-Previous research has found evidence to support that, in some cases, the equipment used to carry out a breath reading can sometimes be inaccurate.
-The reason for this is that sometimes the machine cannot differentiate between the alcohol content in the mouth and the alcohol content found in your lungs.
+Previous research has found evidence to support that, in some cases, the equipment used to carry out a breath reading can be inaccurate.
+Sometimes the machine cannot differentiate between the alcohol content in the mouth and the alcohol content found in your lungs.
 This means that traces of alcohol that are left in your mouth could result in a high blood alcohol concentration (BAC) reading that could not be entirely accurate.
 According to Florida Statute 327.354, it is illegal in Florida, including Sarasota County, to drive if your BAC is 0.8%.

 Simply put, it could be possible that you are not over the legal limit, but the reading can come back saying that you are.
 You need to know how to handle this situation should you find yourself in it.

-We understand that having criminal charges leveled against you, such as a DUI, comes with repercussions later in life.
-If you have a criminal record, it will make future opportunities, such as attempting to get a loan, find a job, rent a home, etc. much more difficult.
+We understand that having a DUI conviction comes with repercussions later in life.
+If you have a criminal record, it will make future opportunities, such as attempting to get a loan, find a job, rent a home, etc., much more difficult.
 In this context, there may also be potential financial difficulty due to monetary fines and an increase in your motor vehicle insurance.